Adromischus filicaulis (Eckl. & Zeyh.) C.A.Sm.

 Adromischus filicaulis subsp. filicaulis, Adromischus fragilis, Adromischus fusiformis, Adromischus kleinioides, Adromischus mammillaris var. rubra, Cotyledon filicaulis, Cotyledon fusiformis

-Adromischus filicaulis is a slow-growing succulent, usually with shiny grey-green leaves and rust-colored spots and margins.
+Adromischus filicaulis is a sparingly branched succulent with stems and usually shiny grey-green leaves with rust-colored spots and margins.
 It slowly grows up to 6 inches (15 cm) tall.
-Stems are thick, fleshy, grey-brown, up to 14 inches (35 cm) long and up to 0.5 inches (1.3 cm) in diameter.
+Stems are thick, fleshy, grey-brown, up to 14 inches (35 cm) long, and up to 0.5 inches (1.3 cm) in diameter.
 They are erect or decumbent and rarely with stilt adventitious roots.
 Leaves are linear-elliptic, up to 3.2 inches (8 cm) long and up to 0.6 inches (1.5 cm) in diameter.
-Flowers are yellowish-green, up to 0.5 inches (1.3 cm) long, and appear on up to 14 inches (35 cm) tall spike.
-The corolla tube is yellowish-green, tinged with pink, and lobes are broadly triangular, white or pale yellow, tinged from pink to deep red.
+Flowers are up to 0.5 inches (1.3 cm) long and appear on an up to 14 inches (35 cm) tall spike.
+The corolla tube is yellowish-green, tinged with pink, and the petals are broadly triangular, white or tinged pink.

 How to Grow and Care